isomerpages/alps-corp/pages/terms-of-use.md

 8.2 You expressly acknowledge and agree that, to the maximum extent permitted by applicable law, use of the Website and any Website Functions and performed by or accessed through the Website is at your sole risk and that the entire risk as to satisfactory quality, performance, accuracy and effort is with you.

-7.3 Further, nothing in this Website T&Cs constitutes any representation or warranty by us as to your rights (if any) to use any content submitted by any third parties, including Third Party Content, all of which representations and warranties are expressly disclaimed.
+7.3 Further, nothing in this Website T&amp;Cs constitutes any representation or warranty by us as to your rights (if any) to use any content submitted by any third parties, including Third Party Content, all of which representations and warranties are expressly disclaimed.

 8.  **Indemnity**

-8.1 You agree to indemnify, defend and hold harmlessALPS, its officers, directors, employees and agents from and against all claims, demands, losses, expenses, damages, costs and liability, including reasonable attorneys' fees, arising out of or in connection with any breach of these Website T&Cs, any breach of any applicable law by you, your breach of any third party’s rights, your use of the Website or the Website Functions or any activity related to your use of the Website (including but not limited to infringement of third parties' worldwide intellectual property rights or negligent or wrongful conduct) or any other person accessing the Website using your user name and password.
+8.1 You agree to indemnify, defend and hold harmlessALPS, its officers, directors, employees and agents from and against all claims, demands, losses, expenses, damages, costs and liability, including reasonable attorneys' fees, arising out of or in connection with any breach of these Website T&amp;Cs, any breach of any applicable law by you, your breach of any third party’s rights, your use of the Website or the Website Functions or any activity related to your use of the Website (including but not limited to infringement of third parties' worldwide intellectual property rights or negligent or wrongful conduct) or any other person accessing the Website using your user name and password.

-8.2 This clause shall survive the termination or expiration of these Website T&Cs (howsoever caused).
+8.2 This clause shall survive the termination or expiration of these Website T&amp;Cs (howsoever caused).

 9.  **Limitation of Liability**